 Please write your ID number on all checks or correspondence, and make checks payable to Empire State College.
 Please advise us of any change of name or address.
 If you are replying by mail, please include your current phone number.

 State Debt Collection Laws Affecting All Past Due Debts Owed to the State of New York

-Certain state laws that became effective on January 1, 1993, have granted additional enforcement powers to New York state agencies for collection of nontax debts.
+Certain state laws that became effective on Jan.
+1, 1993, have granted additional enforcement powers to New York state agencies for collection of nontax debts.
 These laws have augmented those codes and regulations that previously existed within the State University of New York.
-If you have a current or outstanding debt with the university, you are strongly urged to settle this matter now.
+If you have a current or outstanding debt with the college, you are strongly urged to settle this matter now.

 Interest or penalty on overdue nontax debt-State Finance Law Section 18